 Historically, capitalism first developed in a really intensive way in Britain.
 This led to Britain becoming more powerful and dominant than countries like Holland and France.
 In 1850 the U.S. share of world industrial production was only 15%, while Britain’s was 39%.
 Germany’s share was also far below Britain’s.
 As capitalism developed into its imperialist form in the last part of the 19th century, other capitalist countries began to catch up, especially Germany and the U.S. From 1870 to 1913 British output expanded only 2.25 times, while Germany’s increased almost 6 times and the U.S. by 9 times!
 Britain lost its status as the sole “superpower” of that age, and World War I developed among the two contending groups of imperialist countries to see which would dominate the world.
 World War II was really “round two” of that contest.
 The U.S. emerged as by far the most powerful imperialist country, both militarily and economically.
-Nevertheless, in the aftermath of World War II many other capitalist countries, including defeated Germany and Japan, began developing faster than the U.S. (in large part because of the greater destruction of capital in those countries during the War).
+Nevertheless, in the aftermath of World War II many other capitalist countries, including defeated Germany and Japan, began developing faster than the U.S. (in large part because of the greater destruction of productive capital in those countries during the War).

 Then, too, in the mid-1950s the Soviet Union was captured from within by a rising new bourgeoisie.
 At first, based on its tremendous economic advances during its socialist period, the Soviet Union, even as a capitalist country, continued developing faster than the U.S. But then, because of its destruction of socialism, the masses turned against the Soviet system.
 And the greater degree of monopoly, bureaucracy, and the growing corruption in the U.S.S.R. led to a great fall in its rate of GDP expansion.
 It was hopelessly losing out to the U.S. and the “Western World”, and it knew it.
 For a while it looked very much like there would be a new world war, involving nuclear weapons, to settle the issue.
 (The world is very fortunate that this did not happen, because we certainly came close to it!)
 But then Gorbachev and the other new rulers of the Soviet Union recognized that they could not prevail that way either.
 The only path left to them (within the overall framework of capitalism, which is all they could comprehend or aprove of) was to switch over to Western-style monopoly capitalism.
-This final destruction of the Soviet Union led to an unprecedented further collapse of the economy, and even two decades later it has not fully recovered.
+This final destruction of the Soviet Union led to an unprecedented further collapse of the economy, and even a quarter century later it has not fully recovered.

 Meanwhile, the other great socialist country, China, was also captured from within by capitalist-roaders.
 In the socialist era China had overall been expanding its economy much faster than that of the U.S. and the “West” generally.
 This continued during the transition period, and then over the past couple decades has possibly even further speeded up.
 The Chinese revisionists have proven to be much more successful than the revisionists in the Soviet Union were in switching over to Western-style monopoly capitalism (for reasons we won’t get into here).
 So the world today, even in the midst of a growing overall world capitalist economic crisis, is still made up of one rapidly rising imperialist power—China.
-This suggests that there might be some real dangers of a major war between China and the current top-dog imperialist country, the U.S., at some point over the next few decades.
+This strongly suggests that there are some real dangers of a major war between China and the current top-dog imperialist country, the U.S., at some point over the next few decades.

-See also: “ULTRA-IMPERIALISM TODAY”
+See also: RISE AND FALL OF KEY MODERN ECONOMIES, “ULTRA-IMPERIALISM TODAY”

 “Uneven economic and political development is an absolute law of capitalism.” —Lenin, “On the Slogan for a United States of Europe” (Aug.
 23, 1915), LCW 21:342.